SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The :newTerm:`precedence` of an operator specifies how tightly an operator binds to its operands in the absence of grouping parentheses.
-You specify the precedence of an operator by writing the contextual keyword ``precedence`` followed by the *precedence level*.
+You specify the precedence of an operator by writing the context-sensitive keyword ``precedence`` followed by the *precedence level*.
 The *precedence level* can be any whole number (decimal integer) from 0 to 255;
 unlike decimal integer literals, it can't contain any underscore characters.